-Most of the command examples provided in this guide do not include the --region option.
+Most of the command examples provided in this guide don't include the --region option.

-RFC daily email
+Sign up for the RFC daily email

-The RFC digest feature allows you to sign up for a daily email summarizing the RFC activity in your account over the last 24 hours.
-The RFC digest feature is a streamlined process that can dramatically reduce the number of email notifications you receive regarding your account's RFCs.
-Thus, the RFC digest can reduce the likelihood of missing actions that are pending your response.
+You can sign up for a daily email summarizing the RFC activity in your account over the last 24 hours using the RFC digest feature.
+The RFC digest feature is a streamlined process that reduces the number of email notifications you receive regarding your account's RFCs.
+The RFC digest might reduce the likelihood that you miss actions that are pending your response.

-If you would like to enable the RFC digest feature, contact your AMS CSDM and they can subscribe you.
-You can request up to 20 email addresses (or aliases) be included on your RFC digest email list.
+To turn on the RFC digest feature, contact your AMS Cloud Service Delivery Manager (CSDM).
+The CSDM subscribes you.
+You can request up to 20 email addresses (or aliases) to include on your RFC digest email list.
 The current email schedule is fixed at 09:00 UTC-8.

-To disable the RFC digest feature, contact your CSDM with your request.
+To turn off the RFC digest feature, contact your CSDM with your request.

-If you choose not to set up RFC digest and want notifications regarding your RFCs, or if you want more detailed information on your RFCs than what the RFC digest provides, you must use the Change Management System to set up CloudWatch Events notifications or email notifications for every individual RFC that you want information on.
+If you don't set up RFC digest and want notifications regarding your RFCs, or if you want more detailed information on your RFCs than what the RFC digest provides, then use the Change Management System to set up CloudWatch Events notifications or email notifications for every individual RFC that you want information on.
 For information on setting up RFC notifications, see RFC State Change Notifications.